awsdocs/aws-codepipeline-user-guide/doc_source/action-reference-CodestarConnectionSource.md

 Connections can associate your AWS resources with the following third\-party repositories:
 + Bitbucket \(through the **Bitbucket** provider option in the CodePipeline console\)
-+ GitHub and GitHub Enterprise Cloud \(through the **GitHub** provider option in the CodePipeline console\)
++ GitHub and GitHub Enterprise Cloud \(through the **GitHub \(Version 2\)** provider option in the CodePipeline console\)
 + GitHub Enterprise Server \(through the **GitHub Enterprise Server** provider option in the CodePipeline console\)

 After a code change is detected, you have the following options for passing the code to subsequent actions:
-+ Like other existing CodePipeline source actions, `CodeStarSourceConnection` can output a ZIP file with a shallow copy of your commit\.
++ Default: Like other existing CodePipeline source actions, `CodeStarSourceConnection` can output a ZIP file with a shallow copy of your commit\.
-+ `CodeStarSourceConnection` can also be configured to output a URL reference to the repo for subsequent actions\.
++ Full clone: `CodeStarSourceConnection` can also be configured to output a URL reference to the repo for subsequent actions\.

   Currently, the Git URL reference can only be used by downstream CodeBuild actions to clone the repo and associated Git metadata\.
 Attempting to pass a Git URL reference to non\-CodeBuild actions results in an error\.